furesoft/backseat.net/README.md

 # technologies used
-This compiler is written in C# and used the [Silverfly](https://github.com/furesoft/Silverfly) framework to easily build the parser.
+This compiler is written in C# and used the [Silverfly](https://github.com/furesoft/Silverfly) framework to build the parser.
 [DistIL](https://github.com/dubiousconst282/DistIL) is used for CIL generation.